On monophonic position sets in graphs: Monophonic position sets in graphs

 We now provide some bounds on the monophonic position number of a graph.
 It was shown in~\cite{ullas-2016} that the gp-number of a graph with diameter $D$ is bounded above by $n-D+1$; there is an analogous upper bound for the mp-number of a graph in terms of the length of its longest induced path.

-\begin{proposition} If $L$ is the length of the longest monophonic path of a graph $G$ with order $n$, then $\mono(G) \leq n-L+1$.
+\begin{proposition} If $G$ is a graph with order $n$ and the longest induced path in $G$ has length $L$, then then $\mono(G) \leq n-L+1$.
 This bound is sharp. \end{proposition} \begin{proof} Let $P$ be a longest monophonic path in $G$ with length $L$ and let $M$ be a maximum mp-set.
-Any induced path in $G$ can contain at most two points of $M$; therefore at most two points of $M$ lie in $P$, so that at least $L-1$ vertices of $G$ do not lie in $M$.
-The bound is sharp for cliques and paths. \end{proof} It follows immediately from Proposition~\ref{n-L+1} that the only connected graphs $G$ with order $n$ and $\mono (G) = n-1$ are the joins of $K_1$ with a disjoint union of cliques and graphs formed from a clique by deleting between one and $n-2$ edges incident to a given vertex.
-In~\cite{manuel-2018a} the authors bound the general position number of a graph $G$ using the \emph{isometric-path number}, which is the smallest number of geodesics in $G$ such that each vertex of $G$ is contained in exactly one of the geodesics.
-There is a similar upper bound for the monophonic position number in terms of the \emph{induced path number} $\rho(G)$, which is defined to be the smallest number of induced paths in $G$ such that each vertex of $G$ is contained in exactly one of the paths.
+The path $P$ can contain at most two vertices of $M$, so that at least $L-1$ vertices of $G$ do not lie in $M$.
+The bound is sharp for cliques and paths. \end{proof} In~\cite{manuel-2018a} the authors bound the $\gp $-number of a graph $G$ using the \emph{isometric-path number}, which is the smallest number of geodesics in $G$ such that each vertex of $G$ is contained in exactly one of the geodesics.
+There is a similar upper bound for the $\mono $-number in terms of the \emph{induced path number} $\rho(G)$, which is defined to be the smallest number of induced paths in $G$ such that each vertex of $G$ is contained in exactly one of the paths.
 This parameter was introduced in~\cite{ChaMcCSheHosHas}.